michaelperel/otel-demo/README.md

 2. Cloud architectures often use some form of a message broker to communicate long running operations.
-While HTTP is covered via docs, many messaging systems use protocols that are not supported by the Open Telemetry SDK (there are no helper functions that inject and extract spans for you).
+While HTTP is covered via docs, many messaging systems use protocols that are not automaticcaly supported by the Open Telemetry SDK (trace contexts are not injected and extracted for you automatically, you must manually do so yourself).
    One such example would be redis' pubsub wire protocol.
 In this repo, we show how to add distributed tracing to any arbitrary messaging system.